nonoesp/laravel-folio/README.md

-# A Simple Blogging Package for Laravel
+# A Simple CMS for Laravel

 Hi there! `nonoesp/space` is a content management system package for Laravel.